 As a plus-size woman who has been let down too often by straight-size clothing, I’ve learned how to analyse and dissect these smaller size garments for their potential to fit my frame.
 Following these steps is an almost guaranteed way to access clothing you may not have considered before purely because of the size label.
 (If you don’t know, 'straight sizing' is the term for clothing that isn’t plus size, e.g. AU sizes 6 to 14 or 16, usually a fashion brand’s main line of clothing.)

 Crack your knuckles, move your mouse across the screen and start looking through your favourite site’s straight-size range.
-First, set the site’s filter to the highest size it offers – usually an 18, occasionally (and thankfully) a 20 and, in the worst cases, a 16 – and get to browsing through the offering to see what might work on a bigger frame.
-Prepare for intricate investigations into a variation of pieces outside of your size and consider the following tips in order to find your hidden gems.
+First, set the site’s filter to the highest size it offers — usually, an 18 and, in the worst cases, a 16 — and get to browsing through the offering to see what might work on a bigger frame.
+Prepare for intricate investigations into a variety of pieces outside of your size and consider the following tips in order to find your hidden gems.